On the Convergence of Muon and Beyond: Convergence Analysis

 \subsubsection{Option MVR2}

-While prior work has established a convergence rate of $\tilde{\mathcal{O}}(T^{-1/3})$ for variance-reduction in non-convex settings for various algorithms, such as SGD \cite{fang2018spider,Cutkosky2019MomentumBasedVR,zhou2020stochastic} and Adam \cite{Huang2021SUPERADAMFA,Yuan2024MARSUT}, the theoretical convergence properties of this technique when applied to the Muon optimizer have remained an open question.
-We bridge this theoretical gap in Theorem \ref{th1_vr}, which rigorously proves that Option MVR2 of Algorithm \ref{alg:muon} (Muon-MVR2) achieves the same $\tilde{\mathcal{O}}(T^{-1/3})$ convergence rate in the general non-convex setting.
+While prior work has established an ergodic convergence rate of $\widetilde{\mathcal{O}}(T^{-1/3})$ for variance-reduction methods in non-convex settings, including SGD-type methods \cite{fang2018spider,Cutkosky2019MomentumBasedVR,zhou2020stochastic} and Adam-type methods \cite{Huang2021SUPERADAMFA,Yuan2024MARSUT}, its effect on Muon-style orthogonalized updates remains theoretically unclear.
+Recent analyses have sharpened the theory of standard Muon and practical Newton--Schulz Muon \cite{kim2026convergence,nagashima2026improved}, but they do not establish an anytime $\widetilde{\mathcal{O}}(T^{-1/3})$ stochastic non-convex rate for the two-batch MVR2 estimator in Eq. (\ref{o3}) with constant mini-batches.
+Theorem \ref{th-nonconvex-mvr2} fills this gap by proving that Option MVR2 of Algorithm \ref{alg:muon} (Muon-MVR2) attains the same $\widetilde{\mathcal{O}}(T^{-1/3})$ ergodic convergence rate in the general non-convex setting.